Blackburn Lake Sanctuary: 19th and 20th century

+Geography

+The park sits on c.27 ha, close to the city centre of Blackburn, approximately 18 km east of the Melbourne city centre.

 Blackburn Lake

-In the early days before the lake was formed, Kooyongkoot Creek wound its way down the valley from Mitcham to Blackburn on its way to the Yarra River.
-It would have been joined along the way, particularly in winter, by many little rivulets and streams; some of these gullies can still be seen as you walk around the lake today.
+Before the damming of Kooyongkoot Creek, the waterway wound its way down the valley from to Blackburn on its way to the Yarra River.
+It would have been joined along the way, particularly in winter, by many little rivulets and streams; some of these gullies can still be seen as you walk around the reserve today.
 In summer, the creek is suspected to have dried up at times.

-The lake was dammed in 1889 initially to provide water for local fruit growers, but was later used and misused for various reasons and activities until the late 1970s.
-Today, activities on the lake are limited to protect the surrounding environment.
+The lake was dammed in 1889, initially to provide water for local orchards, and was later used for various reasons and activities until the late 1970s.
+Activities on the lake are limited to protect the surrounding environment.
 The lake is fed by a number of small creeks to its east and many small surrounding gullies.
-The dam wall is located in lake's west reaches, Lake Road runs along the top of this wall.
-Kooyongkoot Creek heads west from the wall, through the beginnings of its course to the Yarra River.
+The embankment dam wall is located in lake's west reaches, Lake Road runs along the top of this wall.
+Kooyongkoot Creek heads west from the dam wall, through the beginnings of its confluence with the Yarra River.

-It was initially about 50 ft deep where the creek had been mined for antimony, but recent studies show that it is not that deep today, having silted up over the intervening years.
+The lake was initially c.50 ft deep where the creek had been mined for antimony.
+Recent studies show that it is not that deep today, having silted up in the intervening years.
 In the 1920s, diving towers were erected and swimming lessons were held at the lake, the water quality was as yet unaffected by surrounding land clearing, agriculture and development.
 The Blackburn Swimming Club was forced to close in 1931 due to vandalism of the facilities.

 During the 1950s and 1960s, the lake became a dumping ground for rubbish, and there are supposed to be old car bodies and other rubbish at the bottom.
 These would have leached acids, lead and hydrocarbons into the water over the years.
 Pollution in the lake renders it unusable as a source of water for the surrounding human population or agriculture.
 In 1962 the dam wall in Lake Rd was built by the MMBW to form a retarding basin to prevent flooding further down Kooyongkoot Creek, and the Lake Rd Bridge was demolished in 1965.

 The bridges that cross the lake and its creeks and gullies include: